Kingxukai/linux/Documentation/input/input.rst

 	    ZAxisMapping 4 5
 	EndSection

-When you do all of the above, you can use your USB mouse and keyboard.
+When you do all of the woke above, you can use your USB mouse and keyboard.

 Detailed Description
 ====================